 Introducing School Committee Members

-As families come and go throughout the years some committees can change each year with new members stepping up steer the ship.
+As families come and go throughout the years some committees can change annually, with new members stepping up to steer the ship.
 It’s a great idea to introduce your committee members by putting a profile or a bio on them together so that your community can get to know them a bit better.
 Putting a face to a name can be a good first step to breaking the ice, especially for families that are new to your school or club.

-Put a photo and a short profile or bio on each member or just the executive if you have a lot of members).
+Put a photo and a short profile or bio on each member (or just the executive if you have a lot of members).
 Make sure your photo board is in a prominent place like outside the office to get the greatest exposure.

 If you have a Facebook page for your school or club, post your committee profiles on there, although not all at once.
-Space them out with perhaps one each week or couple of weeks.
+Space them out with perhaps one each week or a couple of weeks.

 Include your committee profiles in your school newsletter.
 This could be done after your AGM all in one go or you can space them out over a few newsletters.